Komrod/pixi-es6/README.md

 - Notifications on warnings and errors
 - BrowserSync
 - Express server that opens automatically on http://localhost:3000/ on launch
-- An example to test the PIXI.js library ans ES6 features
+- An example to test the PIXI.js library and ES6 features

 In current state, using the Pixi.js 4.5.6 library, but easy to change and add another version in the "/build/pixi.*/" directory.